 Intravenous (IV) fluids are ubiquitous in medicine.
 Crystalloid fluids consist of electrolytes and/or dextrose.
-They are traditionally used to replace ongoing fluid losses, hydrate patients who cannot tolerate enteral intake, reconstitute medications, etc. Colloids contain larger molecular weight substances such as albumin and starch for situations of low oncotic pressure (although their justified clinical use is highly controversial).
+They are traditionally used to replace ongoing fluid losses, hydrate patients who cannot tolerate enteral intake, reconstitute medications, etc. Colloids contain larger molecular weight substances such as albumin and starch for low oncotic pressure (although their justified clinical use is highly controversial).

 I’ve created a table showing the common crystalloids and colloids and their primary components.
 In an upcoming version, I’ll discuss situations I use these fluids, contraindications, and areas of debate.
 Keep in mind that the numbers in the table can vary!